awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 **Important**
 If you configure CloudFront to accept and forward to your origin all of the HTTP methods that CloudFront supports, configure your origin server to handle all methods\.
 For example, if you configure CloudFront to accept and forward these methods because you want to use `POST`, you must configure your origin server to handle `DELETE` requests appropriately so viewers can't delete resources that you don't want them to\.
 For more information, see the documentation for your HTTP server\.

-### HTTP Request Headers and CloudFront Behavior<a name="request-custom-headers-behavior"></a>
+### HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)<a name="request-custom-headers-behavior"></a>

-The following table lists HTTP request headers and, for each header, explains the following:
+The following table lists HTTP request headers that you can forward to both custom and Amazon S3 origins \(with the exceptions that are noted\)\.
+For each header, the table includes information about the following:
 + CloudFront behavior if you don't configure CloudFront to forward the header to your origin, which causes CloudFront to cache your objects based on header values\.
 + Whether you can configure CloudFront to cache objects based on header values for that header\.

   You can configure CloudFront to cache objects based on values in the `Date` and `User-Agent` headers, but we don't recommend it\.
 These headers have a lot of possible values, and caching based on their values would cause CloudFront to forward significantly more requests to your origin\.